 Shared hosting is by far the most popular option for most people when creating their first website.
 It’s generally cheap, but still provides your site with decent performance while it grows.
 However, this type of hosing often starts struggling to keep up when faced with serious traffic.

 For this reason, you may want to look for a more robust hosting plan once your site becomes more successful.
+A good affordable option is managed WordPress hosting, or if your budget allows, consider a dedicated hosting provider.
 Of course, making the decision to upgrade will depend on the kind of traffic increase you have (or are expecting to see).
 To give you an idea of how much traffic shared hosting can handle in general, we’ll conduct a few performance assessments using Load Impact – a tried and tested online tool.